J&K: All 3 cops kidnapped by terrorists found dead in Shopian

 Srinagar, Sep 21:Three Special Police Officers (SPO) who were kidnapped from south Kashmir's Shopian have been killed by terrorists.

-3 dead bodies of SPO's found in Shopian, South Kashmir.
-Only one, Fayaz Ahmed Bhat (brother of J&K policeman) abducted earlier has been set free by the militants, reports ANI.
+They were kidnapped early this morning from their homes at Batagund and Kapran villages, a police official said.

+Also Read J&K: Wave of Army men being killed by terrorists while on leave continues

 The killings come days after Hizbul's threat to SPOs asking them to resign from their jobs.
+The shock news of the killing of the three men prompted at least two police personnel to issue video messages announcing their resignation from the force.

 Earlier this week, Hizbul Mujahideen terrorists had put out videos in which they had said policemen should either post their resignations online or prepare to be killed.